bandrewfox/exprdb_docs/INSTALL_centos_Celg.md

 ## Background

 An instance with CentOS 7 was provided.
-Here are some of the specific features/notes:
+Here are some of the specific features/notes for what had to be done at the admin/root level before I had access:

-* user: all redda users with corporate passwords via Active Directory (AD).
+* user accounts: all redda users with corporate passwords via Active Directory (AD).
-* Partial sudo (start/stop apache) is required to the AD user to administer this app - assuming user bfox in the docs below.
+* sudo is highly restricted, so these docs don't require it.
-* Full sudo is highly restricted, so these docs avoid it.
+* Except, add to /etc/sudoers the ability to start and stop apache for the redda user (assuming user bfox in the docs below).
 * user 'geneatlas' with home: /usr/local/geneatlas
 * user 'geneatlas' owner of: /var/www and /etc/httpd/conf*
 * user 'geneatlas' can access: /var/log/httpd